SMA 00001 (revised 10/10/2014) Published On: 10/08/2012

 Question: If a bidder's guarantor is formed under the laws of Canada, is an enforceability opinion with respect to the guarantee required to be provided by an outside law firm?
 Given the trading relationship and substantial overlap in US and Canadian law, can we instead provide an opinion from in-house counsel licensed to practice law in Canada?

-Answer: The Companies' bid rules and applications do not specifiy that the opinion letter come from either in-house or external firm counsel.
+Answer: The Companies' Bidding Rules and applications do not specify that the opinion letter come from either in-house or external firm counsel.
 It is up to the bidder to determine which is most appropriate, to the extent that the selected counsel is fully qualified under the laws of the foreign jurisdiction to provide such an opinion.

 SMA 00017 (revised 10/10/2014) Published On: 12/02/2013